 On 28th January 2018 (Sunday morning )when the news of his release went viral, the share price started increasing.
 Monday 11:00 am, it reached SR 10.58.

-In this way, Prince Al Waleed bin Talal who owns around 3,521 million shares of Kingdom Holding had to register a loss of SR 4.5 billion ($1.2 billion) for the drop in market value of the share.
+In this way, Prince Al Waleed bin Talal who owns around 3,521 million shares of Kingdom Holding has gained SR 5.1 billion ($1.36 billion) for the appreciation in market value of the share.

 Prince Al Waleed Bin Talal is listed by Forbes as the richest Arab with $ 18.7 billion to his name as of March 2017.
 The Saudi television channel said this decision preserve Saudi Arabia investment climate.

 No doubt, he was arrested in corruption crackdown which shows that everyone is equal in front of Justice System of Saudi Arabia.